 The Garden Society of Gothenburg, or Trädgårdsföreningen, is one of the best-preserved 19th-century parks in Europe.
 It makes for the best picnic place in the city centre and also has many different sections for you to enjoy your day at the park in.
 Don’t miss the rose garden and the palm house!

 5. Palm House at Trädgårdsföreningen

 Palm House, or Palmhuset in Swedish, is home to many exotic plants and tropical warmth.
-It’s located in the middle of Trädgårdsföreningen, in the centre of Gothenburg.
-In Palm house you will find many photogenic corners and even a section with chairs and tables, in case you decide to have your fika indoors instead of in the park.
+It’s located in the middle of Trädgårdsföreningen, in the center of Gothenburg.
+In Palm house, you will find many photogenic corners and even a section with chairs and tables, in case you decide to have your fika indoors instead of in the park.
 The entrance is free, and the opening times are June – August: 10.00-19.00 and September – May: 10.00-16.00.

 6. Feskekôrka or Fish Church